jlyshoel/windows-font-installer/README.md

 Another aspect is licensing.
 Fonts have different licensing agreements.
 By using this tool, you will effectively be handing over the legal responsibility to your users.

+## Support
+Create an issue on Github and I'll try to get back to you as soon as possible.

 ## Screenshot
 ![alt text](/assets/screenshot.png "User interface")
 ![alt text](/assets/screenshot2.png "Service")